 EVENINGS IN KUSADASI

-I mentioned earlier that I purposefully chose to stay in the Old Town, because that’s where everything happens.
-Indeed, after spending the whole day on the beach, you would want some entertainment in the evening.
+I mentioned earlier that I had purposefully chosen to stay in the Old Town, because that’s where everything happens.
+Indeed, after all day on the beach, you would want some entertainment in the evening.

 FOOD IN KUSADASI

-The first evening, I ventured outside of the historical area, in search of a place where I could have my dinner.
-The Old Town is full of restaurants, but they are all very touristy and pricey.
+The first evening, I ventured outside of the historic area, in search of a place where I could have my dinner.
+The Old Town is full of restaurants, but they are all very touristic and expensive.

 But, the best place where I went for dinner almost every evening and probably the best place of all places where I ate in Turkey, was the Damak Kasap & Et Pişiricisi Restaurant, in Candan Tarhan Boulevard.

 This is actually a butcher shop, that’s at the same time a restaurant.
-The way it works is, you choose the meat that you want and they grill it for you.
-It was, by far, the best place and it was also very cheap.
+The way it works, you choose meat that you want and they grill it in front of you.
+It was by far the best place and also very cheap.

-I tremendously enjoyed the week that I spent in Kusadasi, because I needed to rest and to spend some time on the beach, especially because it was right in the middle of the summer.
+I tremendously enjoyed the week that I spent in Kusadasi because I needed to rest and spend some time on the beach.

 I understand why so many people choose to go there.
 It’s nice, good weather is guaranteed and it’s very affordable.
-Also, food is excellent and, all that combined with the Turkish hospitality, made my stay very nice.
+Also, the food was excellent and all of that, combined with Turkish hospitality, made my stay very nice.